 Students are not to bring food or beverages to the Career Center.
 Candy and pop from KACC vending machines are allowed in the classrooms at the discretion of the teacher.
-Any violation of this policy will result in a Level 1 Offense (see Discipline Policy).
+The funds generated from vending are utilized to support students and SkillsUSA Competitions.
+Ask your instructor about SkillsUSA!